 The Rural Lawscape: Space Tames Law Tames Space

-(Forthcoming in "The Expanding Spaces of Law: A Timely Legal Geography," I. Braverman, N. Blomley, D. Delaney & A. Kedar, eds., Stanford University Press, 2013)
+(In "The Expanding Spaces of Law: A Timely Legal Geography," I. Braverman, N. Blomley, D. Delaney & A. Kedar, eds., Stanford University Press, 2013)

 A fundamental tenet of legal geographies scholarship is that the legal and the spatial are mutually constituting.
 This chapter investigates that dynamic in contemporary rural contexts in the United States.
 In particular, I posit that law and rural spatiality are at odds with one another because the presence of law as an ordering, governing, regulating force of state is in tension with the socio-spatial character of rurality.
 Law seeks to tame or control rural spatiality, but the material (low population density, dominance of nature over the built environment) and associated social characteristics of rural and remote places effectively resist those efforts.
 Rural spatiality’s features tend to impede the efforts of law’s agents and processes, making for a thinner, less robust legal presence.